hxy9243/hxy9243.github.io/source/_posts/2015-01-Algorithm-I-Summary.md

 tags: Algorithm
 ---

 Finally!
-All the lecture videos of "Algorithm I" Course from Coursera is now finished recently, and I believe now it's a good time to review and summarize.
+Just finished all the lecture videos of "Algorithm I" from Coursera, and I believe now it's a good time to review and summarize.
 <!--more-->

 All contents are based on Coursera course slides, as well as other helpful sites (Wikipedia, StackOverflow, [Algorithm - 4th Edition](http://algs4.cs.princeton.edu/home/) from Princeton U).
 All pictures are from the slides and the [Algorithm - 4th Edition](http://algs4.cs.princeton.edu/home/).